Kofi Awoonor: Understanding and interpreting his works

-It is said that Awoonor wrote a great number of his poems as if he was envisioning his own demise.
+It is said that Awoonor wrote many of his poems as if he were envisioning his own demise.

-But he is a peculiar and unique writer, one who strives, almost too hard, to bring his ancestry and culture into his poems, sometimes even borrowing words from the local Ewe dialect.
+He is a peculiar writer, who strives, almost too hard, to bring his ancestry and culture into his poems, sometimes even borrowing words from the local Ewe dialect.

-Being such a strong and avid practitioner of the traditional religion meant that he was of a relict species.
+Being such a strong practitioner of the traditional religion meant that he was of a relict species.
 Especially for one so highly educated, it was an even rarer phenomenon.

 That awareness, not only that he was a relict specimen as an individual, but that the entire culture was suffering entropy, may have come through his poems in a manner that would suggest at first that he was writing about his mortal end.

 Besides the personal and cultural lament, Awoonor also shrewdly decried what he would have considered the decadent spectre of Western influences (religions, social organisation and economic philosophy) on the history and fortunes of African people in general.
 He would lambast the thoughtless exuberance with which Africans themselves embraced such things, and gradually engineered what he would have considered a self-degradation that went far beyond a loss of cultural identity.
 He would often construct his writings to look at these things through the lens of his own Ewe culture.